 View looking south from the Yamanobe-no-Michi in Sakurai City.

 The path type will often change as it winds it way to the countryside.

 Highlights of the Yamanobe-no-Michi (Tenri Station to Miwa Station)

 There is no best direction to take for walking the Yamanobe-no-Michi, and in fact you have some convenient creative freedom as a local train line runs parallel just to the east of it, so if you get exhausted or feel the need to bail for any reason, there are several spots you can make an exit and head back to Nara City directly without any transfers required.
-This write-up will highlight spots in order of Tenri Station in the north to Miwa Station in the south, a distance of about 10 miles total.
+This write-up will highlight places beginning from Tenri Station in the north to Miwa Station in the south, a distance of about 10 miles total.